cloudflare/cloudflare-docs/content/support/Troubleshooting/general-troubleshooting/troubleshooting-crawl-errors.md

 `josh.ns.cloudflare.com. dns.cloudflare.com.
 2013050901 10000 2400 604800 3600`

-Once you’ve confirmed how your domain was setup with Cloudflare, proceed with the troubleshooting steps appropriate to your domain setup.
+Once you've confirmed how your domain was setup with Cloudflare, proceed with the troubleshooting steps appropriate to your domain setup.

 **CNAME**